astral-sh/ruff/docs/configuration.md

 - Start with a small set of rules (`select = ["E", "F"]`) and add a category at-a-time.
 For example, you might consider expanding to `select = ["E", "F", "B"]` to enable the popular flake8-bugbear extension.
-- By default, Ruff's autofix is aggressive.
-If you find that it's too aggressive for your liking, consider turning off autofix for specific rules or categories (see [_FAQ_](faq.md#ruff-tried-to-fix-something--but-it-broke-my-code)).
+- By default, Ruff's fixes are aggressive.
+If you find that it's too aggressive for your liking, consider turning off fixes for specific rules or categories (see [_FAQ_](faq.md#ruff-tried-to-fix-something--but-it-broke-my-code)).

 ## Using `ruff.toml`